innovationOUtside/tm129-robotics2020/content/00_FOR_VLE/.md/Section_00_01_Introduction.md

 #### Enabling the Accessibility Extension

 The accessibility is __disabled__ in the RoboLab environment by default.<!-- JD: this appears to be enabled by default in the hosted notebooks. --> To use the accessibility extension, you need to enable it first.
-You can do this from the `Nbextensions` tab on the notebook homepage: tick the `Accessibility Toolbar` extension to enable the toolbar.
+You can do this from the `Nbextensions` tab on the notebook home page: tick the `Accessibility Toolbar` extension to enable the toolbar.
 When you open a new notebook, the toolbar should be displayed.

 ![Screenshot of the nbextensions confgurator showing the location of the Accessibility Toolbar.](../images/00_01_nb_extensions_accessibility.png)